m10x/RequestLogger/README.md

 # Run as HTTPS server on standard ports
 go run main.go -port 443

-# Run on a specific IP address
+# Run on a specific IP address (will include IP in certificate)
 go run main.go -ip 192.168.1.100

 # Run on localhost only